Outdated Browser Detected

-To investigate this trend further, RN spoke to six leading retailers, each running a different type of store, from across the country to learn how they are adapting the trend to fit in with their businesses, and find out what specific protein products are working for them and their shoppers.
+To investigate this trend further, RN spoke to six leading retailers, each running a different type of store, from across the country to learn how they are adapting the trend to fit in with their businesses, and find out what specific protein products are working for them

 How retailers from across the country are managing their protein range